Prague: Transport

-Rail

-Prague main train station is the largest and busiest train station in the country.

-The city forms the hub of the Czech railway system, with services to all parts of the country and abroad.
-The railway system links Prague with major European cities (which can be reached without transfers), including Dresden, Berlin, Hamburg, Leipzig, Regensburg and Munich (Germany); Vienna, Graz and Linz (Austria); Warsaw, Kraków, Przemyśl and Gdynia (Poland); Bratislava, Poprad and Košice (Slovakia); Budapest (Hungary); Basel and Zürich (Switzerland).
-Travel times range between 2 hours to Dresden and 13 hours to Zürich.
+The city forms the hub of the České dráhy system, with services to all parts of the country and abroad.
+The railway system links Prague with major European cities.
+Travel times range between 2 hours to Dresden and 13 hours to Zurich.

-Prague's main international railway station is Hlavní nádraží, rail services are also available from other main stations: Masarykovo nádraží, Holešovice and Smíchov, in addition to suburban stations.
-Commuter rail services operate under the name Esko Praha, which is part of PID (Prague Integrated Transport).
+Prague's main international railway station is Praha hlavní nádraží; rail services are also available from other main stations: Praha Masarykovo nádraží, Praha-Holešovice and Praha-Smíchov, in addition to suburban stations.
+Commuter rail services operate under the name Esko Prague, which is part of the PID.

-Václav Havel Airport Prague is one of the busiest airports in central Europe, carrying 16.8 million passengers in 2018.
+Václav Havel Airport Prague is one of the busiest airports in central Europe, carrying 17.8 million passengers in 2025.

-Air

-Prague is served by Václav Havel Airport Prague, the largest airport in the Czech Republic and one of the largest and busiest airports in central and eastern Europe.
-The airport is the hub of carriers Smartwings operating throughout Europe.
-Other airports in Prague include the city's original airport in the north-eastern district of Kbely, which is serviced by the Czech Air Force, also internationally.
-It also houses the Prague Aviation Museum.
+Prague is served by one international airport: Václav Havel Airport Prague, the largest airport in the Czech Republic and one of the largest and busiest airports in Central and Eastern Europe.
+Other airports in Prague include the city's original airport of Prague-Kbely in the eponymous district, which is serviced by the Czech Air Force.
+It also houses the Kbely Aviation Museum.
 The nearby Letňany Airport is mainly used for private aviation and aeroclub aviation.
-Another airport in the proximity is Aero Vodochody aircraft factory to the north, used for testing purposes, as well as for aeroclub aviation.
-There are a few aeroclubs around Prague, such as the Točná airfield.

-Cycling

-In 2018, 1–2.5 % of people commute by bike in Prague, depending on the season.
+A small percentage of people commute by bike in Prague, depending on the season.
 Cycling is very common as a sport or recreation.
-As of 2019, there were 194 km of protected cycle paths and routes.
-Also, there were 50 km of bike lanes and 26 km of specially marked bus lanes that are free to be used by cyclists.
-As of 2024, there are four companies providing bicycle sharing in Prague: Rekola (1,000 bikes), Nextbike (1,000 bikes), Bolt and Lime.
 Bikesharing is partially connected to the public transportation network and subsidised by the city.